Yakub Memon: Imprisonment

 Memon was originally held at Yerwada Central Jail, and was transferred to Nagpur Central Jail in August 2007.
 While in prison, he studied at Indira Gandhi National Open University and earned two master's degrees: the first, in 2013, in English literature and the second degree, in 2014, in political science.

 Execution

 Memon was executed at Nagpur Central Jail at around 6:30 a.m.
 IST on 30 July 2015, his 53rd birthday.
 He had been woken up at 4:00 a.m., permitted to take a warm bath, and was provided with a fresh set of clothing.
-He was allowed to read the Quran and do Salah, given a last meal of his choice, allowed a final phone call with his daughter as per his last wish, and underwent a final medical examination before the execution.
+He was allowed to read the Quran and pray Salah, eat a last meal of his choice, have a final phone call with his daughter as per his last wish, and he underwent a final medical examination before the execution.
 A Pune police constable who had previously hanged Ajmal Kasab carried out the execution.
 He became the 24th person and the first convict in 31 years to be hanged at Nagpur Central Jail since 1947.

 His execution set off a debate on capital punishment in India, with many commentators and activists calling for its abolition.